AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/IoT Lecture Logs/lecture7.md

 * Trouble to init mqtt.
 Exception: -2
 * Trying to connect to mqtt broker.
 * If I try the same for the second time it opens the console, and then if I check node red, it's already frozen after this.
 That doesn't happen when I work on my nodes.
 I don't see such an error. also node red works fine till rosy starts her work logging into same pi.
+* Finally figured out the real issue - Rosemary has mistakenly put an mqtt send node instead of a mqtt set node in one of her flows.
+That simple error caused all these troubles consuming around 2 days to finally resolve all issues we had.

 [Move to top](#top)